ADR Careers in Conflict Resolution: A Guide

 Mediator

-Mediators are conflict resolution specialists that deal with a wide variety of issues, from family law to business disputes.
-They assist the parties in negotiation and allow them to come up with a solution.
-A dispute will often go to mediation if the parties believe that they can settle the case but need some extra help to reach that settlement.
+Mediators are conflict resolution specialists who deal with various issues, from family law to business disputes.
+They assist the parties in negotiation and allow them to devise a solution.
+A dispute will often go to mediation if the parties believe they can settle the case but need extra help to reach that settlement.
 Occasionally, courts will order mediation in small claims or in cases that can be settled.
 Some common characteristics of mediators are:

-• Creative: Creativity is vital for mediators.
+Creativity is vital for mediators.
 Mediation often involves issues that need a creative solution to allow both parties to agree.
-The best mediators will be creative problem solvers with the ability to see the needs of individual parties and find ways to make those needs a reality.
+The best mediators will be creative problem solvers who can see the needs of individual parties and find ways to make those needs a reality.

-• Intuitive: Mediators often need to react to the situation in real-time and have very little time to think things through.
-Sometimes parties will threaten to leave or quit when a settlement is close, and a mediator needs to be able to quickly move into a problem-solving mode to keep the parties on track.
-This can also mean moving between mediation styles depending on what the parties need.
+Mediators often need to react to the situation in real-time and have little time to think things through.
+Sometimes, parties will threaten to leave or quit when a settlement is close, and a mediator needs to be able to quickly move into a problem-solving mode to keep the parties on track.
+This can also mean moving between mediation styles depending on the parties’ needs.

-• Skilled: Mediators have often skilled in the area of law or business that the mediator settles disputes in.
-For example, a family law mediator will often understand or have practiced family law in some way.
+Mediators are often skilled in the area of law or business in which they resolve disputes.
+For example, a family law mediator often understands or has practiced family law.

 Arbitrator

-• Knowledgeable: Because arbitrators have to hear evidence and decide, arbitrators are often knowledgeable in the subject matter of the dispute.
+Because arbitrators must hear evidence and decide, they are often knowledgeable about the dispute’s subject matter.
 This is especially true for arbitrators in specialized industries such as international trade or insurance.

-• Cooperative: Arbitration may take place in front of a single arbitrator, but many arbitrations are in front of a panel of arbitrators.
-This means that arbitrators will often have to work on a team to issue an award and decide the case.
+Arbitration may occur before a single arbitrator, but many are before a panel.
+This means that arbitrators often have to work together to issue an award and decide the case.

-• Decisive: Arbitrators have to make a decision based on the evidence presented and the law.
+Arbitrators have to decide based on the evidence presented and the law.
 However, unlike judges, arbitrators can often be more creative in their decisions and do not have to choose one side totally over the other.
-A good arbitrator will see an equitable solution and make a decision based on what is presented.
+A good arbitrator will see an equitable solution and decide based on what is presented.

 Organizational Ombudsman